ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 HTTP request: it is possible for a context ID with the same numeric value to be simultaneously allocated in distinct requests, potentially with different semantics.
 Context IDs MUST NOT be re-allocated within a given HTTP namespace but MAY be allocated in any order.
-Once allocated, any context ID can be used by both client and proxy - only allocation carries separate namespaces to avoid requiring synchronization.
+The context ID allocation restrictions to the use of even-numbered and odd-numbered context IDs exist in order to avoid the need for synchronisation between endpoints.
+However, once a context ID has been allocated, those restrictions do not apply to the use of the context ID: it can be used by any client or proxy, independent of which endpoint initially allocated it.

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
 This document does not define how